iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 ## Get updated data

-Information from CoinMarketCap is daily updated, so new dataset can be created everyday without changing the existing application, the app has no dataset restriction and is self-adaptable to date changes.
+The information from CoinMarketCap website are daily updated, so new dataset can be created everyday.
+The application is self-adapted to date changes.
-Similarly, it is recommended to improve the application and add new feature for a better analysis.
+Feel free to propose improvement or develop your own analysis.

 ## Future work/next step:

- * Best prediction algorithm.
+ * Improve data visualization and prediction algorithmes.
- * Use iExec security layers for data privacy.
+ * Use iExec security layers (Trusted execution environment) for data privacy.